 • ease of use;

-• the possibility of allergic reactions.
+• possibility of allergic reactions.

-Therefore, when choosing, you need:
+Therefore, when choosing you need:

-The most popular remedies for lice:
+The most popular lice remedies:

 • sprays;